Announcements:

 • Paper 2:

-• Includes subjects like environmental engineering and transportation engineering.
+• In addition, it includes subjects like environmental engineering and transportation engineering.

-• Assesses the ability to address real-world situations in these specialized fields.
+• Further, it assesses the ability to address real-world situations in these specialized fields.

 • Overall Evaluation: